konstantinbo/sp-notification/README.md

 Needs the following [script](https://gist.github.com/wandernauta/6800547) and `libnotify-bin` package for `notify-send` (only for the sp-pause-notification script) to work.

-Additionally it may be necerra to install the `gir1.2-notify-0.7` package via `sudo apt-get install gir1.2-notify-0.7
+Additionally it may be necessarry to install the `gir1.2-notify-0.7` package via `sudo apt-get install gir1.2-notify-0.7`